Key Insurance Company Limited closed its new rights issue on Monday, January 11, 2021.

 If fully subscribed, the company would have raised $668.02 million.

-Key Insurance in final quarter launched the issue 2020 with the aim of raising equity funding of approximately J$670 million.
+Key Insurance, in the final quarter of 2020, launched the issue with the aim of raising equity funding of approximately J$670 million.

 The company offered existing shareholders the right to subscribe for additional shares in the company, in proportion to their existing stockholdings.